Prior to Orientation:

 Make note of your student ID number on your Certificate of Admission.
 You will need it for future UofL business.

-2. Apply for financial aid at fafsa.gov as soon as possible to maximize your funding.
-Make sure to monitor ULink and your Cardmail account for important up-to-date information from the Student Financial Aid Office.
+2. If you haven't already done so, apply for financial aid at fafsa.gov as soon as possible to maximize your funding.

 3. Sign up and complete your New Student Orientation.